• Thaïsa Way

 Urban@UW is an initiative of the Office of Research at UW to foster a community of urban researchers, teachers, and practitioners.
 As the founding director, I teamed with faculty, students, and civic leaders to build the scaffold to nurture a growing community across the academy and the region committed to addressing the grand challenges of urbanism in the 21st century.

-While my research is primarily focused on histories, I have sought to contribute to the discourses around sustainable design and urbanisms.
-This began with a project that I and Margaret O’Mara in the History Department at UW developed in 2010, Now Urbanism: City Building in the 21st Century and Beyond.
+This initiative began with a project that I and Margaret O’Mara in the History Department at UW developed in 2010, Now Urbanism: City Building in the 21st Century and Beyond.
 We were awarded a John E. Sawyer Seminar on Comparative Cultures funded by the Mellon Foundation with significant support from the Simpson Center for the Humanities, the College of Built Environments, and the College of Arts & Sciences (September, 2010 - December, 2012.)
 The project hosted nine monthly three-day symposiums on perspectives on urbanism for a year followed by quarterly workshops for faculty and practitioners.
 At the end of the two-year period we had engaged over 100 faculty participants and 1500 public attendees in the urban- oriented discussions.

 Today that work is at the foundation of Urban@UW (more information above).
 It remains a deeply interdisciplinary focused on collective impact and the generation of knowledge at the intersections of disciplines.
-Thank you to Rachel Berney and others who continue the leadership and work.
+Thank you to Rachel Berney, Ken Yocom, Jen Davison, and others who continue the leadership and work.

 Urban@UW